 Completing the year at Central School, he entered Winchester Training College in September 1902 for the two-year course, aged 20.

 He arrived at the time of Leggett and Smoker, students whose memoirs of the time feature prominently in later histories of the college.
 Both stressed the importance of gaining the training before entering the college as this so often gave them an advantage over the post graduates who completed theirs after gaining their degrees.
-At this time there was a requirement that students should join B company of the 1st Hampshire Rifle Volunteer Corps, and Albert would have been a part of this, with training being given at different times of the year.
-The College Inspectors felt that this type of training gave the whole person a chance to develop and would be of benefit in future employment.

 from the Wintonian Magazine